manuelarte/funcorder/README.md

   <summary>Constructor function</summary>

 > [!NOTE]
-> This linter considers a constructor function a function that has the prefix *New*, or *Must*, and returns 1 or 2 types.
+> This linter considers a Constructor function a function that has the prefix *New*, or *Must*, and returns 1 or 2 types.
 > Where the 1st return type is an struct declared in the same file.

 </details>